How to Discover Your Primary Spiritual Gift, Part 1

 Do you know how God has uniquely wired you?
 Every believer was created to play a strategic role in the body of Christ, with the gifts God has given them.
 But many of today's Christians face one difficult question: How do I discover my spiritual gifts and then use them effectively in my church?
 This series will unpack key passages from Romans, Ephesians, and 1 Corinthians to explore the role of spiritual gifts in the believer's life, while helping you to pinpoint your own.
 With biblical insight and practical steps, you'll learn how to discover, develop, and deploy your spiritual gifts so you can live a life of greater impact.More from this series

 And then, 1 Peter 4, Peter actually gives you his paradigm.
-If you walked up to the apostle Peter and said, “Peter, what do you think about spiritual gifts?” he’d say, “Well I think there are two kinds: speaking gifts, and serving gifts.”
-And then, he’s gonna say, “Let him who speak, as it were the very words of God.
+If he says, if you walked up to the apostle Peter and said, “Peter, what do you think about spiritual gifts?” he’d say, “Well I think there are two kinds: speaking gifts and serving gifts.”
+And then, he’s going to say, “Let him who speak, as it were the very words of God.
 And let him who serve, serve by the strength which God supplies.”
-And so, all I want you to know is that any study of spiritual gifts, you’re gonna land in these four passages.
+And so, all I want you to know is that any study of spiritual gifts, you’re going to land in these four passages.

 Now, here’s the question: How do you organize them?
 How do you look at them?
-Do you look at them as just beads, and you look up every gift?
-And there are maybe 28, 29 different gifts, whatever.
-And you say they’re just randomly put in there.
-Or was there a message to the church at Rome, a different message to the church of Corinth, a different message to the church of Ephesians?
 Is it possible that God, for us, has taken these, and laid them out in a certain way that there’s a lens to look through, that can have it all fit together, that would make sense for us?

 Now, I believe there is.
-And I think that paradigm, or that framework, is found in 1 Corinthians 12:4-6.
+And I think that paradigm, or that framework, is found in 1 Corinthians chapter 12, verses 4 to 6.
 Notice what he says: “There are different kinds of gifts, but the same Spirit.
 There are different kinds of service, but the same Lord.
 There are different kinds of workings, but the same God who works all of them in all men.”

 Now, this is written to the church that seems to have, at least, more gifts operating than any other church, but also the church that seems to be more carnal, more confused, and misusing them.
 And so, it seems that God here, through the apostle Paul, is giving a framework about all these different gifts, and how they fit together.